mobify/spline/README.md

-# Spline
+# Spline-CSS

-Spline is a mixin and function library for Sass.
+Spline-CSS, or just Spline, is a mixin and function library for Sass.
 It makes writing stylesheets for mobile-first builds faster and easier.
 Spline provides methods to manipulate text, use web & icon fonts, create CSS3 shapes, and much more.

 - [**Installation**](#installation)
 - [**Documentation**](#documentation)